dairycultist/peanutbutter-vanilla-plus/README.md

 - The game should be coherent

 ## Implemented

-- Copper
+> [!IMPORTANT]
+> Implemented features may be WIP and subject to change.

+### New, useful ores

+**Copper**
 - Replaces stone
-  - Iron spawns lower (no longer at the surface)
-  - Slows down early game progression
+- Slows down early game progression and makes each tool stage more rewarding (you need to actually find a cave to get copper, then go deeper in the cave for iron)

-- Hematite
+**Hematite**
 - Red ingot
 - Found in the nether
 - Sidegrade (not upgrade) from diamond, better for combat since nether is combat-focused

+### New structures

+**Overworld**
+- Pyramids (plains and desert)
+- Ruins (procedural, every one is different!)

+**Nether**
+- Pyramid

+### New mobs

+- Cockatrice
+  - Spawn in the nether
+  - Drop golden feathers
+  - Lay golden eggs
+- Swamp Monster
+  - Challenging monster

+### Tweaks

+- Iron spawns lower (no longer at the surface)
+- Mobs now guaranteed to drop at least 1 of their item

+### Other

 - New decoration blocks
   - Stone bricks
   - Carved bone